Championship Tour Qualification Scenarios Shaken Up On Day 1 At Haleiwa

 Stay tuned when competition resumes, as the scenarios will firm as we move through the rounds -- athletes are about to start locking in their Championship Tour spots.

+Aussies Dimity Stoyle and Philippa Anderson both advanced together and are well positioned to potentially qualify if they can put together a solid run at Haleiwa.

+"It was pretty anxious times at the end there and it usually never goes my way - it either goes flat or the wave doesn't provide the right opportunity," said Anderson.
+"But, I had a seven; I knew I could do it and just had a few waves to guard at the end and luckily it went my way.
+I've got a bit to go before I can qualify, but it's just about the journey and it's so cool for the girls to be back in Hawaii."

-Qualification Scenarios Shaken Up On Day 1 Of The Season's Final Challenger Series Event
+Day 1: Qualification Race Shaken Up On Day One Of Season's Final Challenger Series Event

 The Michelob ULTRA Pure Gold Haleiwa Challenger is the final event of the 2021 Challenger Series and the last chance surfers have to qualify for the Championship Tour.